efflux/doc-otobo-dev/content/how-it-works/config-mechanism.rst

 Config Mechanism
 ================

-OTRS comes with a dedicated mechanism to manage configuration options via a graphical interface (system configuration).
+OTOBO comes with a dedicated mechanism to manage configuration options via a graphical interface (system configuration).
 This section describes how it works internally and how you can provide new configuration options or change existing default values.

-``Defaults.pm``: OTRS Default Configuration
+``Defaults.pm``: OTOBO Default Configuration
 -------------------------------------------

-The default configuration file of OTRS is ``Kernel/Config/Defaults.pm``.
+The default configuration file of OTOBO is ``Kernel/Config/Defaults.pm``.
 This file is needed for operation of freshly installed systems without a deployed XML configuration and should be left untouched as it is automatically updated on framework updates.

 Automatically Generated Configuration Files